It had all the makings of a great speech. It was powerful. It was personal. And he delivered it perfectly.

 Lisa Toner is the Content Marketing Strategy Manager at HubSpot.
 One of her goals is to help companies understand their buyer personas—the who-what-when-where-whys of buying behavior.
 Lisa and her team at HubSpot had been working on a series of questions to map out these personas.

 Lisa’s also responsible for generating leads for HubSpot’s inbound marketing platform.
-She knew there must be a way to combine these goals—a way to generate leads with a fun, easy tool that lets people create their buyer personas.
+She knew there must be a way to combine these goals—a way to do lead generation with a fun, easy tool that lets people create their buyer personas.

 To help her out, Lisa called Dave Boroi at Cliknetix.
 As Dave put it: